Research

 This article presents the latest trends in key indicators that impact consumers’ ability and willingness to spend.
 Visit this page throughout the year for ongoing analysis of the state of the American consumer.

-Employed consumers will spend money, and the national labor market is showing little signs of fatigue.
-The national economy added more than 1.1 million jobs during the last 4 months, which is above the average rate of growth registered during 2023.
-While these strong monthly gains will likely not persist throughout 2024, the expectation is that employers will continue to expand payrolls at a moderate pace.
+Employed consumers will spend money, and the national labor market continues to expand at a healthy pace.
+The national economy added more than 1.2 million jobs during the first 5 months of 2024, which is essentially on par with the average monthly gains of 2023.
+While employment growth will likely slow somewhat during the second half of 2024, the expectation is that employers will continue to expand payrolls through the end of the year.

-Along with steady job growth, wages continue to increase at rates well above pre-pandemic levels.
-The 12-month gain in hourly earnings of private sector employees averaged 4.3% during the first quarter of 2024.
-While that was down somewhat from the average increase of 4.5% during 2023, it was a full percentage point above the 3.3% average gain during 2019.
+Along with steady job growth, wages continue to increase at rates above pre-pandemic levels.
+Average hourly earnings of private sector employees rose 4.1% between May 2023 and May 2024.
+That was nearly 2 percentage points below the strong gains posted during 2022, but it was still above the 3.3% average gain during 2019.

 Savings rate dipped below pre-pandemic levels